Commercial Organic Growers Course 2022

-Each year we run a 4-day Commercial Organic Horticulture Course - offering people an amazing training opportunity to learn how to set up an organic food growing business from local growers themselves.
+Our 4-day Commercial Organic Growers Course offers people an in-depth training opportunity to learn how to set up an organic food growing business, from the growers themselves.

-- Running a food growing business (including finances, legal issues, record-keeping, Health & Safety, managing volunteers) and co-operative business models.
+- Running a food growing business (including finances, legal issues, record-keeping, Health & Safety, managing volunteers).

 Informative and inspirational, we'd highly recommend it to others looking to develop their understanding of commercial growing.